Corpus-Level Trace Diagnostics for LLM Agents¶

 - Define the diagnostic question.

 - Sample-review findings.
-A domain expert reads 10-20% of cited traces per finding before any insight is ground truth.
-Non-optional.
+A domain expert reads 10-20% of cited traces per finding before any insight becomes ground truth.
+This step is not optional.

 - Convert findings into eval cases.
 Each confirmed pattern becomes a regression eval — see incident-to-eval synthesis.